 Many countries require proof of health insurance coverage in order to obtain a visa.
 Before leaving the U.S., travelers should consult with their health care provider about international coverage options and networks.
 If you need to purchase a short-term individual plan, GeoBlue Travel Medical and International Health Insurance and STA Travel are two options; The U.S. State Department also maintains a comprehensive list of private providers.

 For staff hired abroad, employers may be required to provide health insurance coverage.
 If hired via an in-country partner, Harvard Global, other Harvard entity, or a Professional Employer Organization (PEO), this variable expense will be included in a monthly administrative fee.
 If not, several companies offer international plans for individuals and their families, including Aetna and Cigna.

-Evacuation insurance: To obtain a visa, many countries also require proof of evacuation coverage.
+To obtain a visa, many countries also require proof of evacuation coverage.
 This insurance covers the cost of transporting you to a safe place for medical or security reasons.
-Eligible Harvard students, faculty, and staff are covered by the Harvard Travel Assist program and can request a proof of coverage letter.
-Individuals not eligible for Harvard Travel Assist (including independent contractors and individuals hired via PEOs) may need to purchase their own plans.
+Eligible Harvard students, faculty, and staff are covered by the University's International SOS membership and can request a proof of coverage letter.
+Individuals not eligible under the University's International SOS membership (including independent contractors and individuals hired via PEOs) may need to purchase their own plans.
 The U.S. State Department maintains a comprehensive list of private providers.

 Other Insurance Considerations Abroad

 Any physical property, such as buildings, computers, or lab equipment can be lost or damaged due to various causes, including fire, storm, earthquake, or theft.
 If sufficient values are owned locally, a local property policy should be considered.
 If you’re traveling with valuable equipment, you may want to take out a separate policy.
 Digital property should also be considered if data being gathered or stored is particularly valuable or will be costly to replace.
 Separate data security policies cover this type of property.